 3. Are your shoes worn out?

-General foot and heel pain can also be caused by wearing shoes that are worn out or that don't provide adequate support for your feet.
+General foot and heel pain can also be caused by wearing shoes that are worn out or shoes that don't provide enough support for your feet.
 Wearing shoes that do not fit properly can also put you at risk of bunions and ingrown toenails.
 Investing in a pair of shoes that are supportive and good for your feet can often provide immediate relief of heel and arch pain, even hip and knee problems.

 Wearing a soft, flexible shoe when you have heel pain is the worst thing you can do!
 You may think that memory foam will stop your heel pain but it can often make it worse.
-Instead, choose a stiff soled shoe that provides arch support such as Brooks Running Shoes.
+Instead, choose a stiff-soled shoe that provides arch support such as Brooks Running Shoes.
 You can also try adding an orthotic or insole to add more arch support to your shoes.